janestreet/magic-trace/README.md

 > "Magic-trace is not just for performance.
 The tool gives insight directly into what happens in your program, when, and why.
 Consider using it for all your introspective goals!"
 - Andrew Hunter, Jane Street

-> "I can't believe you open-sourced that."
+> "I can't believe you open sourced that."
 - Anonymous, Jump Trading

 [more testimonials...](https://github.com/janestreet/magic-trace/wiki/Unsolicited-reviews)